krmdel/120_days_of_CUDA_challenge/README.md

 ## Day 7
 - Lecture 8 of GPU Computing by Dr. Izzat El Hajj
 - Implementation of matrix multiplication with memory coalescing and thread coarsening in CUDA

+## Day 8
+- Lecture 9 of GPU Computing by Dr. Izzat El Hajj
+- Implementation and comparison of profiling for vector addition and matrix multiplication in CUDA